datamllab/BED_main/README.md

-# BED: A Real-Time Object Detection System for Edge Devices
+## BED: A Real-Time Object Detection System for Edge Devices

 ### Prerequirement

-Before, it is necessary to install the envoironment of [ai8x-training](https://github.com/MaximIntegratedAI/ai8x-training) and [ai8x-synthesis](https://github.com/MaximIntegratedAI/ai8x-synthesis) in different branch.
+Before, it is necessary to install the envoironment of [ai8x-training](https://github.com/MaximIntegratedAI/ai8x-training) and [ai8x-synthesis](https://github.com/MaximIntegratedAI/ai8x-synthesis) in different branches.

 ### Train a tiny model